kglore/llnet_color/README.md

 ### Software requirements
 - Anaconda with Python 2.7
 - Theano 0.9
-- CUDA-enabled device to unpickled trained model
+- CUDA-enabled device to unpickle trained model

 ### Download the model
 Please download the following object and place it in the 'model/' folder.
 Download model from: